o3de/o3de.org/content/docs/user-guide/programming/components/reflection/behavior-context.md

     ->Enum<aznumeric_cast<int>(MyTypes::Two)>("MyTypes_Two");
 ```

-When enum values are reflected in this way, care should be taken to give each value a unique name, since each property must have a unique name in the behavior context.
+When you reflect enum values in this way, take care to give each value a unique name, since each property must have a unique name in the behavior context.

-To associate an enum with a class, invoke it on a `ClassBuilder` object that's returned by the `BehaviorContext::Class` function:
+To associate an enum with a class, invoke it on a `ClassBuilder` object that the `BehaviorContext::Class` function returns:

 ```cpp
 behaviorContext->Class<PhotometricValue>("PhotometricUnit")